Sable: Description

 Males measure 38–56 cm in body length, with a tail measuring 9–12 cm, and weigh 880–1800 g.
 Females have a body length of 35–51 cm, with a tail length of 7.2–11.5 cm.
 The winter pelage is longer and more luxurious than the summer coat.
 Different subspecies display geographic variations of fur colour, which ranges from light to dark brown, with individual coloring being lighter ventrally and darker on the back and legs.
-Japanese sables (known locally as クロテン or kuroten) in particular are marked with black on their legs and feet.
+Japanese sables in particular are marked with black on their legs and feet.
 Individuals also display a light patch of fur on their throat which may be gray, white, or pale yellow.
 The fur is softer and silkier than that of American martens.
 Sables greatly resemble pine martens in size and appearance, but have more elongated heads, longer ears and proportionately shorter tails.
 Their skulls are similar to those of pine martens, but larger and more robust with more arched zygomatic arches.